 If you’re a two car family, you might save a substantial amount by switching to one.
 The amount spent on gas, insurance and maintenance adds up and could be a few thousand dollars in one year.
 Selling the car could be a source of thousands more to put towards your debt.
 Should you sell your vehicle and replace it later, be sure to buy used so you save more.

 Another way to get out of debt is so simple, you probably already thought of it.
 Make more money and you have more to pay your debt.
 There are all kinds of tasks, gigs, and even part time opportunities that could get you closer to your goals of being debt free.
+Sometimes looking for another employer can also be the path to increasing your salary if you have experience in demand and know you could do better.

 Figure out what non essentials you have that might be downgraded.
 It could be a cable tv package or streaming service with a subscription.
 You might even consider cancelling some, like the gym or something similar that is more of a want than an essential need.
 Cut the cord and give up your landline if you don’t really need it to save another $25 or so a month.
 It adds up.